Elected Board Positions

 Secretary: Responsible for writing and/or keeping all written records as required by law and/or for the operations of the organization, including, but not limited to: meeting agendas and minutes; official documents and correspondence of, or related to, the organization.
 The Secretary maintains records of SEAPAX activities for each year, and writes an annual organizational report.
 Is a member of the Executive Committee.

 Treasurer: Responsible for the financial affairs and accounting of the organization, including but not limited to: collecting and depositing contributions and funds raised through SEAPAX activities; disbursement of funds; serving as a signatory for the organization; creating a proposed budget for the upcoming year; and maintaining accurate and up-to-date financial records.
 The Treasurer will submit at least quarterly financial reports to the Board and prepare an annual financial report to be shared with Membership.
 The Treasurer will serve as or work with the Registered Agent to prepare and submit annual reports required by state and federal government agencies.
 Is a member of the Executive Committee.
+This position requires special on-boarding in December of the year prior to term.

 Directors-At-Large (up to 6): DALs are grouped into two different categories: Service (DAL-Service) and Events (DAL-Events).
 Following Board elections, DAL-Service and DAL-Events will be assigned to one or more of the Service or Events Committees.
 DALs will participate on their assigned committees and will assist Committee Chairs as needed, which may include any of the following: